A Patient Guide to Quadriceps Strengthening

 • Carry out everyday tasks e.g walking, stairs, running, jumping

 Before strengthening, your leg must move freely in order to build up to full power.
-Simple stretching exercises can be found on page 6 of this handout, which are to be carried out when completing the strengthening exercises.
+Simple stretches which are to be carried out before completing the strengthening exercises can be found in this handout.

-WEAKNESS > RANGE OF MOVEMENT > STRENGTHEN > BALANCE/CORE > FULL POWER
+WEAKNESS > RANGE OF MOVEMENT/STRETCHING > STRENGTHEN > FULL POWER

 IF YOU DON’T USE IT YOU LOSE IT